liuzhousi/FPGC4/Documentation/docs/progress.md

 - add DSUB9 pinout
 - talk about memory bottleneck, Instruction per clock cycle.
 - add design mistakes for io wing (uart pulldown, no shield to ground)
+- add uart bootloader code/description to bootloader section
+- check if uart bootloader jumpt to addr 5 or addr 0 when done